sirodoht/sirodoht.com/content/blog/website-philosophy.md

 ## Minimalistic design

 This design started from copying [patrickcollison.com](https://patrickcollison.com/).
-I had found it notably easy to read, and I realized small fonts, no stylistic distractions, and the presentation of raw content were key ideas.
+It was notably easy to read, and I realized small fonts, no stylistic distractions, and the presentation of raw content were key ideas.

 ## No fancy features

-I started with zero JavaScript as a principle too, but decided not to be dogmatic and embrace a couple of dozens KB for easily adding [comments](https://github.com/posativ/isso) with all the features I wanted, such as completely anonymous posting and optional eponymity.
+Zero JavaScript was a principle in the beginning too, but decided not to be dogmatic and embrace a couple of dozens KB for easily adding [comments](https://github.com/posativ/isso) with all the nice features, such as completely anonymous posting and optional eponymity.

 ## Public domain